Tips & tricks

 While everything may look good from the outside, it can be more difficult to tell what’s going on under the bonnet.
 No one wants to buy a car only to find out it needs costly repairs and maintenance.
 That’s why it’s a good idea to have an experienced mechanic inspect the car before you buy it.
 You can book a vehicle inspection online with RACT AutoServe.

-Vehicle history reports are also a must-have before purchasing a used car.
+Vehicle history reports are also a must-read before purchasing a used car.
 This will give you an idea if the car is under finance or has been previously written off or stolen.

 The odometer can tell you a lot about a used car.
-If the car has driven a high number of kilometres it may be cheaper, but will have been exposed to more wear and tear.
-A good reference for the number of kilometres an average car travels in one year is 15,000 km.
+If the car has driven a high number of kilometres, it may be cheaper but will have been exposed to more wear and tear.
+A good reference for the number of kilometres an average car travels in one year is 15,000 kilometres.

 Former corporate, government fleet or demo cars may be another option.
 These can often be found for sale via auction (try Pickles Auctions) or at local dealerships.